 Below you will find the items related to Month Twelve of Prepping.
 For more great items, visit the Backdoor Survival Gift Guide which not only includes gift items, but also items that belong in every Prepper’s emergency kit.

 US Forge 400 Welding Gloves Lined Leather: These well-priced gloves provide complete heat and burn protection.
 They are made of soft and supple top grain leather for comfort and pliability, plus they have an internal liner gives more comfort and durability.

 Potable Aqua Water Treatment Tablets: Potable Aqua Water Purification Tablets make questionable water bacteriologically suitable to drink.
 Easy to use and the water is ready to drink in 30 minutes.
 One 50 tablet bottle treats 25 quarts of water.

-Sriracha Chili Sauce: You might be surprised at the prices for grocery items at Amazon.
+Sriracha Chili Sauce: You might be surprised at the prices for grocery items.
 I often find staples, including condiments, less expensive online than at our local grocery store.
 With free shipping and no gas expense, it may make sense to do some comparison shopping.